 - Fresh air circulation should be allowed below the caravan when appliances are in use and when flues terminate below the floor to allow free evacuation of the products of combustion.
 At least three sides of the underfloor space should always be kept open and unobstructed especially by snow.
-Do not make any additional openings in the floor. - Outlet sockets located within the caravan should only be used with a dedicated appliance and not an independent unit. - No appliance shall be used outside when connected to an internal outlet. - Maintain adequate spacing of combustible materials from sources of heat. - Do not use additional independent gas appliances inside the caravan.
+Do not make any additional openings in the floor. - No appliance shall be used outside when connected to an internal outlet. - Maintain adequate spacing of combustible materials from sources of heat. - Do not use additional independent gas appliances inside the caravan.